 One camera, positioned on the Charleston Branch Pilots pier, overlooks Charleston Harbor, the Cooper River, and surrounding infrastructure.
 Co-located with a NOAA tide gauge, it supports a partnership between NOAA, local stakeholders, and the camera team to monitor conditions in the harbor and flooding.

-This imagery is critical for forecasters.
+This imagery is helpful for forecasters.
 National Weather Service teams use camera feeds to track conditions like sea fog, which is one of the leading weather-related hazards affecting port operations.
 Time-lapse imagery from multiple camera angles helps improve forecast accuracy and warning capabilities.

 “Creating short time-lapse loops from multiple webcam perspectives around Charleston Harbor has been invaluable for monitoring sea fog, which directly contributes to more accurate forecasts and warnings.
-Fog is the leading weather-related hazard affecting the Port of Charleston and shipping operations, so having these real-time observations in the harbor has been a game-changer for NWS forecasters.” – Jonathan Lamb, Charleston Weather Forecast Office Meteorologist with NOAA
+Fog is the leading weather-related hazard affecting the Port of Charleston and shipping operations, so having these real-time observations in the harbor has been a game-changer for NWS forecasters.” – Jonathan Lamb, Charleston Weather Forecast Office Meteorologist with NOAA.

 Supporting Communities on the Ground